 You are Wanted

 Mr Robot meets The Net … in German (with English subs).
-A power outage across Berlin is just the start of Lukas’s troubles when it leads to him being hacked and, subsequently, and in a whole heap of hot water.
-The last episode gets the jitters and tries to abscond, but the series as a whole is very watchable – with a message, I guess, about our relationship with the net and surveillance.
+A power outage across Berlin is just the start of Lukas’s troubles when it leads to him being hacked and, subsequently, in a whole heap of hot water.
+The last episode gets the jitters but the series as a whole is very watchable – with a message, I guess, about our relationship with the net and surveillance.